 - Inspection

-The welder needs to have good skills of communication alongside talents for them to do their job efficiently.
+The welder must have good communication skills and talents to do their job efficiently.

 Education